2326wx/Airfoil-optimization/README.md

 Now we can take key airfoil parameters and use as **"X"** data.
 What are requirements for this data?
 - it shall be unique for each foil;
 - it shall be full enough to describe airfoil;
-- there shall be quite large and multidimensional array of such data to allow "black box" successfully train.
+- there shall be quite large and multidimensional array of such data to allow "black box" be successfully trained.

 Such parameters are:
 - Cl: lift coefficient;
 - Cd: drag coefficient;
 - Cm: moment coefficient;
 - Cp: pressure coefficient;
-- S:  foil max thickness;
+- d:  foil thickness at flap root;
-- d:  foil thickness at flap root.
+- S:  foil max thickness.

 As soon as foil parameters are unique for each combination of Re and Alpha (except S and d), we easily get 3D array of **"X"** data: